MicrosoftDocs/Contribute/Contribute/content/architecture-center/aac-contribute.md

 ## Submit a new article

-If you are a customer or partner, please work with your Microsoft representative or contact to submit new content, including article content and related code.
+If you're a customer or partner, please work with your Microsoft representative or contact to submit new content, including article content and related code.
 Your Microsoft representative will marshal your contribution through the correct internal process.

-If you are a Microsoft employee, please use the appropriate private repository for your contribution.
+If you're a Microsoft employee, use the appropriate private repository for your contribution.

-If you have any questions, please contact [TBD](mailto:tbd@microsoft.com?subject=Azure%20Architecture%20Center%20contribution)
+If you have any questions, contact [TBD](mailto:tbd@microsoft.com?subject=Azure%20Architecture%20Center%20contribution)